 Charitable remainder trusts allow you to make a gift to the Museum and at the same time retain a benefit from the assets you give.
 These separately managed trusts can be tailored to meet your financial goals with respect to the payout rate, type of income stream (variable or fixed), and payment schedule.
 To establish a remainder trust, you make an irrevocable contribution of cash, securities, or other property, which is placed in trust.
 The trust pays an income stream to one or more named beneficiaries (which can include you) for life and/or for a set term of years (not to exceed 20), and the Museum receives the right to principal as a remainder interest.
 Establishing such a trust generally entitles you to claim an immediate income-tax charitable deduction.

+All inquiries are completely confidential and without obligation.
 The descriptions above are for informational purposes only.
 The Tampa Museum of Art and the Tampa Museum of Art Foundation do not provide tax, legal or accounting advice.
 Donors should consult their own tax, legal or accounting advisors before making any gifts.